adbrucker/tuos-latex/README.md

   layout of the official templates of The University of Sheffield.

 ## License
-If not otherwise stated, all sub-projects are licensed under a 2-clause BSD-style license.
+If not otherwise stated, all sub-projects are dual-licensed under a 2-clause BSD-style license and/or the LPPL version 1 or any later version.